 Any adult (age 18 or older) authorized on the Enrollment Card by the enrolling parent.
 A photo I.D. will be required.
 Authorization for Pick-Up - Your child will only be released to authorized individuals.
 Initial authorization must be made on the Identification and Emergency Information and/or Enrollment Card form provided.
 Any changes to this form must be made in writing, either to add or delete an individual.
 When an authorized person arrives at the center for pick-up for the first time, his or her photo ID will be checked at the reception area and the child's file checked to verify information.
 This can occur for the first several visits as staff becomes acquainted with the new person, so please ask those assisting you with pick-up to be patient with us and always have their ID ready.
 All persons authorized to pick up your child must be at least 18 years of age.
-If an unauthorized person should arrive at the CDC, the parent will be called immediately, and the child will not be released except to an authorized person arrives to pick up a child and appears in the judgment of the staff in any way to be intoxicated or under the influence of drugs, the Whittier Police Department will be called immediately.
+If an unauthorized person should arrive at the CDC, the parent will be called immediately, and the child will not be released except to an authorized individual.
+If necessary, the Whittier Police Department will be notified.

+If a parent or other authorized person arrives to pick up a child and appears in the judgment of the staff in any way to be intoxicated or under the influence of drugs, the Whittier Police Department will be called immediately.
 A child will not be released to any person under the influence of alcohol or drugs.
 The CDC staff will attempt to call someone from the child's emergency list to pick up your child.